 The crest depicts crossed thieves stamped with a Fleur-de-Lis – the symbol of King Louis XVI of France and the namesake for Louisville.

 To the left of the crossed thieves are the Roman numerals LI, or 51, which is the percentage of the mash bill that must be corn in order to make it Bourbon.

 To the right of the thieves are CLX for 160, which is the maximum proof that Bourbon can come off the still.

 Above the thieves are the numerals CXXV, or 125, which is the maximum proof at which Bourbon can be barreled.

-Below the thieves is I representing the one new oak barrel in which a Bourbon must be aged.
+Below the thieves is I representing the one new oak container in which a Bourbon must be aged.